taitulism/draggables/README.md

 By default, this boundary is the `<body>` element.
 However, you can define a different element as the draggables container by setting it with the `data-drag-zone` attribute.
 A draggable element will be restricted to its closest ancestor with `data-drag-zone` or the `<body>` element.

+> During a drag, text selection is disabled by applying a `user-select: none` style to the boundary element.

 ## Data Attributes
 You can control the dragging behavior by using different data attributes.